Isomorphs in sheared binary Lennard-Jones glass: Transient response: Discussion

+The fact that the force and fluctuation-based methods diverge for large density jumps is in the end not surprising since isomorph invariance is only approximate for most potentials.
+Moreover, trying to understand the differences in terms of systematically different ways in which different parts of the potential energy surface -- for example those relevant for vibrational motion versus barrier-crossing flow events -- would probably not be fruitful.
+Some insight might be gained, however, by investigating the barriers to flow explicitly using barrier finding techniques on small systems to trace the way a typical energy barrier scales with increasing density.

 The second main result of this work is the failure of the (reduced) peak stress under shear deformation to collapse along the isomorph determined by forcing collapse of the flow stress.
-Simply put, no temperature can match both peak and flow stress, meaning that the relevant energy barriers scale differently with density.
-The analysis of section~\ref{sec:equivalent_configs} shows that this is not simply a question of the same trajectories (in reduced coordinates) experiencing different potential energies, forces and stresses, but rather the trajectories are non-equivalent in the region of the stress peak, as evidenced by the analysis of non-affine motion.
-For different (redcued-unit) trajectories to result, the (reduyced-unit) forces have to be different, of course.
+Simply put, no temperature can match both peak and flow stress, meaning that the relevant energy barriers apparently scale differently with density.
+This is despite that not just the flow stress (by construction) but also the initial linear part of the stress-strain curve are invariant, along with the particle motions and most pair correlations during the steady state.
+The analysis of section~\ref{sec:equivalent_configs} shows that the variation in peak stress is not simply a question of the same trajectories (in reduced coordinates) experiencing different potential energies, forces and stresses, but rather the trajectories are non-equivalent in the region of the stress peak, as evidenced by the analysis of non-affine motion.
+For different (reduced-unit) trajectories to result, the (reduced-unit) forces have to be different, of course.
 But subtle differences in the forces can lead to macroscopic differences in the trajectories, in particular the degree of shear-banding, which then leads to pronounced differences in the observed stresses.
 A possible explanation for a variation in the tendency for shear-banding could be that it depends sensitively on the steepness (effective IPL exponent) of the potential, something that has apparently not been tested before in the literature.
 This could be tested by running IPL simulations with different exponents and studying the tendency to create shear bands.
+A connection between shear banding and non-invariance of the macroscopic stress strain curve would be analogous to the case of the melting curve, which is only approximately an isomorph\cite{Pedersen/others:2016a}.
+In that case the two co-existing phases, having different densities, cannot be expected to scale identically.
+Likewise here, one could the presence of co-existing shear bands is a plausible source of a breakdown in isomorph invariance for the whole system.
+It is not due to differing densities, though: We have not found a significant difference in density between the differently shearing coexisting regions.